Patient education: High blood pressure treatment in children (Beyond the Basics)

 ●Hypertension associated with symptoms that are related to elevated blood pressure, such as headaches or seizures.

-●Stage 2 hypertension, defined as blood pressure levels that are 5 mmHg greater than the 99th percentile.
+●Stage 2 hypertension, defined as blood pressure level 12 mmHg greater than the 95th percentile or ≥140/90 mmHg (whichever is lower).

 ●Stage 1 hypertension, defined as blood pressure level between the 95th percentile and stage 2, that persists after four to six months of nonpharmacologic therapy.